linebender/xilem/masonry/src/doc/05_pass_system.md

 For instance, if a widget in a list changes size, its siblings and parents must be re-laid out to account for the change; whereas changing a given widget's transform only affects its children.

-Masonry automatically calls the `compose` methods of all widgets in the tree, in depth-first preorder, where child order is determined by their position in the `children_ids()` array.

 ## Render passes